jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_duplex.rst

 #.
 As the compute servers boot, a message appears on their console instructing
    you to configure the personality of the node.

 #.
-On the console of controller-0, list hosts to see newly discovered compute hosts,
+On the console of controller-0, list hosts to see newly discovered compute
-   that is, hosts with hostname of None:
+   hosts (hostname=None):

    ::